DokaTerrorista/Pokemon-CLI/README.md

 # Pokémon-CLI
-A pokémon game of CLI made in Python.
+A basic Pokémon game of CLI in Python.